 Create or update a security identity provider for a secured Push source

 The security identity provider of a Push source that indexes the permissions ("sourceVisibility" "SECURED") contains the definition of each security identity that can be referenced in the permission model of any given item in that source.
-See Security identity definition examples and Simple permission model definition examples for examples.
+See Security identity definition examples and Simplified permission model for examples.

 Once you’ve created a secured Push source, the next logical step is to create a security identity provider for that source to replicate the security model of the secured enterprise system you want to index.